 Taking control of the navigation (also called "cobrowsing") means directing your visitor through your site by carrying out actions (clicking, completing forms etc.) on his/her behalf.
 These actions are reproduced on the visitor's screen.

-As an agent, from the action pane of your chat box, you can ask a visitor to take control of the navigation from the "Take control" link.
+As an agent, from the action pane of your chat box, you can ask a visitor to take control of the navigation from the "Take control" icon.

 This request is shown within the discussion in the visitor's chat box.
 The visitor can then accept or refuse the request.